Cost Accounting and Cost Management

 Fair Market Value Method

 This method can be applied if the product is salable as manufactured by the department without further processing.
-Under the fair market value method, the transfer price from one department to another is the product’s market price that the transferor department is manufacturing.
+Under the fair market value method, the transfer price from one department to another is the product’s market price that the transferor department manufactures.

-This method presumes that the transferor department has manufactured the goods and earned the profit for the company with the assumption that the goods are sold in the market and the transferee department purchases the article from the market.
+This method presumes that the transferor department has manufactured the goods and earned the company’s profit, assuming that the goods are sold in the market, and the transferee department purchases the article from the market.
 What will be the cost of the transferee department?
 This method justifies the performance of the transferor department and the transferee departments.

 Price Negotiated by the Managers